KTH/kth-style-packages/README.md

 #### The reference environment
 When pushing to the repository [kth-style](https://github.com/KTH/kth-style) Jenkins listen, build the project and pushing it to [http://kth-style-1-r.referens.sys.kth.se:3000/kth-style](http://kth-style-1-r.referens.sys.kth.se:3000/kth-style)

+#### TODO
+- Documentation: kth-style is imported in bootstrap-theme
+- Code: Get header/footer through api.
+Can take a name and other config to form the perfect header for the application